Loki (Marvel Comics): Lady Loki

-Mighty Avengers
+Dark Reign

+During the "Dark Reign" storyline, Quasimodo researches Loki for Norman Osborn.
+He advises Osborn not to trust Loki due to her status as a trickster goddess and only help if she gets something out of it.
+Loki and Sif are restored to their respective bodies and following the Hood's depowerment, Loki offers him a second chance.

 The Scarlet Witch appeared in her astral form recruiting a team of Avengers to face the Elder God Chthon.
-It was soon revealed that Wanda was Loki in disguise.
+It is revealed that Wanda was Loki in disguise.
 The Avengers, unaware of Loki's trick, followed the false "Wanda's" instructions.
 Her goal was to throw Norman Osborn off-balance, as shown during the second meeting of the Cabal.
 After Thor was banished due to her trickery, Loki intended to put "cracks in Osborn's armor" and gradually "widen" these cracks through the Mighty Avengers.
 Pietro Maximoff, desiring to see and converse with his sister, joined the Mighty Avengers.
 He raced around the world searching for her, not knowing that his nephews Billy and Tommy had just done so and also failed to find her.

 However, Loki had planned on the deaths of Pietro and Cassandra Lang, fearing they may form wedges in his plans.
 Cutting off communications from the former, they tried to convince Hank Pym to expel Cassie after placing a spell on her to prevent her from saying anything bad about their disguise.
 The latter, however, invited her fellow Young Avengers into the Infinite Avengers Mansion (an extension of the PymPocket), to prove that the Scarlet Witch was evil.
 When Wiccan cast a spell to bring Scarlet Witch to them, Loki appeared as Scarlet Witch and stated that Cassandra Lang sealed their fate.
 Just then, Ronin appeared and ambushed the "Scarlet Witch".
 He determined that she was not Wanda by kissing her and stating that the real Scarlet Witch would have used her power to revive Cassandra's father.
 Wiccan then chanted a spell to reveal Loki's true form.
 Afraid of exposure, Loki was forced to leave, swearing all their deaths.
 The continued achievements of the Mighty Avengers strained Osborn to the breaking point.
 Loki decided to play the final card that would break Osborn by unleashing the Absorbing Man, who had absorbed the power of the Cosmic Cube.
 In the Dark Avengers, Loki secreted himself inside Norman Osborn's office in his female form, manipulating Osborn into becoming the Green Goblin again, as Siege begins.